Chapter 5. Innovating Out of a Crisis

 The Case of Fujifilm

-Fujifilm remained committed to their mission ‘to protect the culture of photography’.
-Despite knowing a huge storm was coming they didn’t abandon their customers.
-They continued making colour camera film, albeit with the “decisive cuts” necessary to survive a shrinking market.
-But these cuts were less about preserving their profitability and dividends and more about buying them time to act.
-And act they did.
-Fujifilm started “investing heavily in new businesses [they] thought had a promising future”, focusing on industries where they could leverage their expertise, like pharmaceuticals and highly-functional materials.
-Cosmetics became a key focus area — perhaps a surprising choice for a photography company until one realises the chief ingredient in film, gelatine, is derived from collagen, which makes up 70% of human skin, giving it its sheen and elasticity.
-The same oxidation process that ages skin also fades colour photos and Fujifilm had eight decades of research into this process, which they successfully leveraged into anti-aging cosmetics — a booming industry in the large, wealthy market of Japan, a country with one of the world’s longest life expectancies.
+Next, Fujifilm started “investing heavily in new businesses [they] thought had a promising future”, focusing on industries where they could leverage their expertise, like pharmaceuticals and highly-functional materials.
+Cosmetics became a key focus area, which may seem a surprising choice for a photography company until one realises the chief ingredient in film, gelatine, is derived from collagen, which makes up 70% of human skin, giving it its sheen and elasticity.
+The same oxidation process that ages skin also fades colour photos and Fujifilm had eight decades of research into this process, which they leveraged into anti-aging cosmetics — a booming industry in the large, wealthy market of Japan with one of the world’s longest life expectancies.

 Fig.12: High-AQ (Fujifilm) vs. Low-AQ (Kodak) Companies

-Fujifilm navigated the storm successfully.
-By January 2012, as Kodak was filing for bankruptcy, Fujifilm posted record annual net sales of $21.4 billion.
-Komori credited his company’s sense of urgency as being essential to their success: “Had we delayed by just another year or two” he noted, “we would have been right in the middle of the devastating financial downturn in the fall of 2008 and the company might not have been able to survive this double punch”.
+This was how Fujifilm navigated the storm successfully.
+In January 2012, as Kodak was filing for bankruptcy, Fujifilm posted record annual net sales of $21.4 billion.
+Komori credited his company’s sense of urgency as essential to their success.
+“Had we delayed by just another year or two” he observed, “we would have been right in the middle of the devastating financial downturn in the fall of 2008 and the company might not have been able to survive this double punch”.
+This ability to act quickly, cultivated by years of having to operate in Kodak’s “colossal shadow”, made Fujifilm resemble the smaller prehistoric mammals[5] who survived a planetary shock, whilst Kodak — the “premier company in photographic film for so long” — resembled the previously dominant dinosaurs — too “slow to adapt ” to a world that was changing faster than they could respond to.

-3/ https://petapixel.com/2018/10/19/why-kodak-died-and-fujifilm-thrived-a-tale-of-two-film-companies/
+2 https://petapixel.com/2018/10/19/why-kodak-died-and-fujifilm-thrived-a-tale-of-two-film-companies/

-4/ Perhaps because the story is more complex, without a simple takeaway like “disrupt yourself before others disrupt you,” which fuelled countless consultant-led transformations.
+3 Perhaps because the story is more complex, without a simple takeaway like “disrupt yourself before others disrupt you,” which fuelled countless consultant-led transformations.